 |English and Literacy||

 We have a number of student leaders in English performing a range of roles.
 Many support students with literacy issues during lessons at Key Stage 3 and 4.
 Some help with Key Stage three reading lessons, whilst others undertake specialist mentoring of students through GCSE study.
-We also have key stage 3 literacy leaders who return to their old primary schools to help deliver sessions to younger pupils.
+We also have Year 8 English leaders who work closely with Year 7s who need specific support.